surya818/playwright-saucedemo/README.md

 	</br>5.
 You can access test reports in your HOST_PATH_FOR_SAVING_LOGS directory of your host machine.

 </br>**3rd way:** I also created a Github action for the test, which has been run successfully and creates a test report that you can download and the test results run in a github managed agent and the results can be viewed </br>instantly.
-I could show this in demo
+I could show this in demo.
+See the below screenshot for one of the successful runs in Github actions
 ![image](https://github.com/user-attachments/assets/13c3385f-4209-49e5-b4c3-04d7a6934537)